 Labyrinthitis refers to inflammation of the small parts of the inner ear, or around the nerves of the inner ear that can be caused by viral or bacterial infections, such as: a flu, measles, herpes, hepatitis, Epstein-Barr, chicken pox, or childhood ear infections.
 Symptoms of labyrinthitis can include: dizziness, nausea, tinnitus (ringing in the ears), and difficulty concentrating.

 Lightheadedness is a similar sensation to dizziness in some ways, but is usually caused by a sudden change in blood pressure or the flow of blood to the head.
 You have probably experienced feeling light headed and dizzy when you get up too fast from sitting or lying down.
-Other causes of lightheadedness include: allergies, anxiety, hyperventilating, arrhythmia, or heavy bleeding (as during menstruation).
+Other causes of lightheadedness include: allergies, anxiety, anemia, hyperventilating, arrhythmia, or heavy bleeding (as during menstruation).

 Dizzy spells happen to everyone once in a while.
 But recurrent headache and dizziness should be addressed.
 Acupuncture and TCM have been used to help dizziness for thousands of years and offer natural solutions to the underlying causes of vertigo.

 Feeling light headed and dizzy, or having headache, nausea, dizziness, can occur as symptoms of a variety of imbalances.
 Reasons for dizziness may include:

 - Meniere’s disease

 - Dehydration – alcohol, diuretics